aleclarson/elaps/README.md

 // choose where the elapsed time is printed elaps('doSomething took %t').stop();

+// display the number of laps in your message elaps('doSomething called %n times').stop();

 // manually add a new lap (useful for parallel aggregate timing) t.add(1000);